 What's CAN doing around FIMR?

 The Boston Public Health Commission has filed a bill HB 1219, which if passed, would require the state health department to provide communities in Massachusetts with the necessary data they need to start a FIMR process in their community.

-We are currently working on activities to support the bill and highlight the importance of having FIMR in our community.
+We are continue to work on activities to support the bill and highlight the importance of having FIMR in our community.
 If you are interested in learning more about the bill or would like to get involved, please fill out the form at the top of this page!

 If you are interested in learning more about the National Healthy Start program, National FIMR, or health inequities, check out the links below:

 Preconception health is the health of a woman during her reproductive years, which are the years she can have a child.
 A woman's health during the preconception period is important for a healthy pregnancy.

 An important component of preconception health is that if a woman does not want to become pregnant, that she has access to effective birth control to prevent unintended pregnancy.